Frequently Asked Questions

 Some courses need a C- or better to proceed into the next course.
 For instance, this rule applies for Math 1151, 1152 and 1172.
 Some courses do not need to be re-taken.
 Some questions to ask yourself when faced with the question of retaking a course would be: For what other courses does this course serve as a prerequisite?
 What courses build on the content of this course?
 What does your professor or TA suggest?
 What about the suggestions of the professor of the courses that follow this course?
 Does retaking this course qualify for Freshman Forgiveness?
 Would it be a wise choice to sit in the course again during the weeks in which the material didn’t come together for you?
 Would the professor allow this?

-Freshman Forgiveness is applicable when a student has received a D+ or less during their first 30 credit hours and retakes the course before the end of their sophomore year (when they would have earned 60 credit hours).
-Freshman Forgiveness allows the first grade to be automatically excluded from the calculation of the student's cumulative point-hour ratio and deficiency points, but will remain on the student's official permanent record.
-Click here for more information.
+Grade Forgiveness allows a student to submit a petition to complete a second attempt of a course and apply grade forgiveness to the first attempt.
+Grade Forgiveness allows the first grade to be automatically excluded from the calculation of the student's cumulative point-hour ratio and deficiency points, but the original grade will remain on the student's official permanent record.

 A W means a student has withdrawn from a course between the fourth week and tenth week of the semester.
 Receiving a W in a class means that there will not be a grade calculated in the student’s cumulative or semester grade point average.
 Sometimes a W is unavoidable, such as when sickness or a family emergency happens and the student needs to miss a lot of classes and the content is too difficult to make up.
 Students also withdraw from classes because their course load is too heavy or not as expected.
 In any case, it is wise to check with your advisor if you’re questioning whether to withdraw from a class or if there is the possibility of too many Ws on your record.

 The best thing to do in this case is ask your professors if there is any way you can take a final on a different day.